 The movie begins with rain on a sunny day.
 A young boy (Mitsunori Saki) in traditional dress and sandals stands in the wooden gateway of an old-fashioned Japanese house.
 His mother warns him that on days like these, when the rain falls and the sun shines, fox spirits hold their wedding ceremonies.
 It is forbidden for humans to witness such a thing, but the boy goes to an impossibly beautiful forest — the first of many impossibly beautiful settings in the film — and sees the theatrical, nō-like spirits with painted faces perform a stylized dance.
 As punishment for his transgression, the boy is commanded to commit ritual suicide.
 But there is an alternative, and the pursuit of it takes him to another gorgeous vista beneath a full rainbow.
 If the rainbow disappears, it will be too late.
 Rain is sacred, the first dream seems to say, and the end of rain is the end of life.

 Kurosawa himself attempted suicide in the early 1970s.
 What pain caused him to want to do so is a matter for speculation, but it is known that at that time he was less than loved by the Japanese film establishment.
 He had made enemies among actors and financiers, burned bridges with studios, been too successful among foreign critics.
 It was his Western admirers, in part, that saved him, as directors like Francis Ford Coppola, George Lucas, and Steven Spielberg became producers in order to get Kurosawa the money he needed to make his sprawling sagas.

-Dream 2: Plum blossoms in the wind
+Dream 2: Peach blossoms in the wind

 Dream 3: Snow on a mountain